What is MomCare?

 Choosing your Doctor or Midwife

 If you have not chosen a prenatal care provider, your MomCare Advisor will give you a list of doctors and midwives.
 The sooner you choose, the better.
-If you do not pick one in 30 days, your Adviser will assign a doctor or midwife for you.
-This doctor or midwife will be within a 30-minute drive from your home.

 Our goal is to make sure you get prenatal care as early as possible.
 The first trimester of pregnancy is a critical period in which all the major body systems begin their development.
 Having good health at this time is important.